Water metering: Problems

 Problems associated with metering arise particularly in the case of intermittent supply, which is common in many developing countries.
 Sudden changes in pressure can damage meters to the extent that many meters in cities in developing countries are not functional.
 Also, some types of meters become less accurate as they age, and under-registering consumption leads to lower revenues if defective meters are not regularly replaced.
 Many types of meters also register air flows, which can lead to over-registration of consumption, especially in systems with intermittent supply, when water supply is re-established and the incoming water pushes air through the meters.

-Water meters do not distinguish between air and water both are counted as fluid.
+Displacement Water meters do not distinguish between air and water, both are counted as fluid.
 There are two regulations where water companies and meter manufacturers do not comply and charge air for water.
 A measuring system shall be equipped with an effective air/vapor eliminator or other automatic means to prevent the passage of air/vapor through the meter. ref.[Handbook 44 – 2019 3.30.
 S.2.1.]
 Measuring systems shall incorporate a gas elimination device for the proper elimination of any air or undissolved gases which may be contained in the liquid before it enters the meter.